Weighted graphs in the sense of John and a global Poincar\'e inequality: Some basic definitions and an averaging operator on Graphs with Rooted Spanning Trees

 A graph $G$ is called \emph{locally finite} if every vertex $x$ has finitely many adjacent vertices.
 The \emph{degree} of a vertex $x$, denoted $\deg(x)$, is the number of edges incident to $x$.
 We say that $G$ has \emph{bounded degree} if there exists an integer $M$ such that $\deg(x)\leq M$ for all $x\in V$.
 A graph $G$ is called \emph{finite} if the number of its vertices is finite.

 A graph is a \emph{tree} if it is connected and has no cycles.
 A \emph{rooted tree} is a tree with a distinguished vertex $a$, called the \emph{root}.
-If $G$ is a rooted tree, it is possible to define a partial order $\succeq$ on $V$ by declaring that $s \succeq t$ if the unique path from $s$ to the root $a$ contains $t$.
+If $G$ is a rooted tree, we can define a partial order $\succeq$ on $V$ by declaring that $s \succeq t$ if the unique path from $s$ to the root $a$ contains $t$.
 We write $s \succ t$ if $s \succeq t$ and $s\neq t$.

 A vertex $k$ is the \emph{parent} of a vertex $t$ if $t \succ k$ and $k$ is adjacent to $t$.
 For simplicity, we write $k=t_p$.
 Analogously, $t$ is a \emph{child} of $k$ if $k=t_p$.

 Finally, a \emph{spanning tree} of a connected graph $G=(V,E)$ is a minimal connected subgraph of $G$ that includes all vertices and has no cycles.
 We use the following notation: